by Svetlana Cheusheva, updated on

 Please keep in mind that the above methods copy all the contents of a cell including Data Validation and the current selection.
 So, they are best to be used when no item has been selected in the list yet.

-If you've already selected the items, then you can copy only the Data Validation rule by using the Paste Special feature.
-Here's how:
+If you've already selected the items, then you can use the Paste Special feature to copy the Data Validation rule.

 Though our dynamic arrays solution is not a one-click setup, it's a way faster than it looks and definitely much faster than the old-fashioned approach with named ranges.
 Anyway, the result is worth the effort, agree?

-Here it is - the dependent drop down for multiple rows where selecting an item from the first list determines which items will appear in a secondary drop-down.
+Here it is - a multi-level drop down for multiple rows where selecting an item from the first list determines which items will appear in a secondary drop-down.

 If more data is likely to be added to your source table in the future and you wish to have new entries included in the drop-down lists automatically, then you will have to use a bit more complex versions of the formulas for the preparation table.
 There are 2 possible approaches here, a regular range and a full-fledged Excel table, each having its own caveats.